 The Fender Telecaster has been in continuous production since its introduction as the Broadcaster in 1950, so how do collectors find out the year it was made and its value?
 Telecaster values range wildly depending on what year they were made, so accurate dating and identification is a very important step in finding out how much they're worth.
 Fender guitar collectors can date a Telecaster with only a quick glance, but the most accurate way to date them is through a thorough inspection.

-As a passionate Fender guitar collector, I want you to know how to find the year and value of your Fender Telecaster so you can feel confident to sell your guitar.
-If you're interested in selling to a qualified buyer for a fair price then contact me here: Sell a Fender.
+As a passionate vintage Fender guitar collector, I want you to know how to find the year and value of your Fender Telecaster so you can feel confident to sell your guitar.
+If you're interested in selling a vintage Telecaster to a qualified buyer for a fair price then contact me here: Sell a Fender.
 You can contact me here to have a Fender guitar expert Appraisal for your Telecaster.
 I'd be happy to help with how to find the year and value of your Telecaster.

 If you're looking for more information on vintage Fender Telecaster guitars then I recommend this book: The Fender Telecaster by Andre Duchossoir.
 It's a great resource for all the small details of how the Fender Telecaster changed throughout the years.